Aging: What to expect

 To promote healthy skin:

 - Be gentle.
-Bathe in warm — not hot — water.
+Bathe or shower in warm — not hot — water.
 Use mild soap and moisturizer.

 - Take precautions.
 When you're outdoors, use sunscreen and wear protective clothing.
 Check your skin regularly and report changes to your doctor.